Leading Latch Manufacturers

 Latch Installation

 Each latch is unique, making each installation process distinct.
-However, here are some general guidelines:
+However, here are some general guidelines for installing latch hardware:

 Proper Care for Latches